DoraemonYu/MicroDBHelper-ExpansionPack/PagingQuery.md

 ## Notes & Recommend
-The Core logic of Paging Query is *to change the T-SQL, SELECT the total count of results, and SELECT the datas PART of them thanks to ROW_NUMBER function*.
+The Core logic of Paging Query is *to change the T-SQL, SELECT the total count of results, and SELECT the datas PART of them thanks to ROW_NUMBER function* and *Offset Fetch function* .
 So in fact, the origin T-SQL you pass into the method cannot be very complex, it's a hard work to deal all of the complex situations.

 :) However, there are some recommends that can make it work fine:
 * Avoid using subqueries in the **selectSql**.
 Convert it by using JOIN logic.